nahimfelicito/api-ta-te-ti/README.md

 `$ docker pull mongo`

-2. Run a mongo image for the database, ta-te-ti can be changed for amy name you want but do not forget to change .env file with the new name
+3. Run a mongo image for the database, ta-te-ti can be changed for amy name you want but do not forget to change .env file with the new name

 `$ docker run -d -p 27017-27019:27017-27019 --name ta-te-ti mongo`

-3. Enter the container and create de database
+4. Enter the container and create de database

 `$ docker exec -it ta-te-ti mongo`

+`# mongo`

 `> use (db_name)`

-4. Download the proyect and run it
+5. Download the proyect and run it

 `$ git clone https://github.com/nahimfelicito/api-ta-te-ti.git`